vuejs/test-utils-docs/src/guide/forms.md

 > If you haven't seen `emitted()` before, don't worry.
 It's used to assert the emitted events of a Component.
 You can learn more in [Event Handling](/guide/event-handling).

+We trigger the `click` event listener, so that the Component executes the `submit` method.
+As we did with `setValue`, we use `await` to make sure the action is being reflected by Vue.

-We can then assert that some action has been performed, like if the emitted event has been called.
+We can then assert that some action has happened.
+In this case, that we emitted the right event.

-Let's combine these two to test whether our simple form is emitting the email the user inputs.
+Let's combine these two to test whether our simple form is emitting the user inputs.

 ```js
 test('emits the input to its parent', async () => {